Want the perfect workout program?Take Quiz

 That said, for most of us, an injury isn’t the culprit (at least not yet).

-So, I’m going to address all four issues.
+So, I’m going to address all seven issues.

 Note: These will not only fix your shoulder pain issues, they will also improve your lifts, allowing you to lift more than ever.